What we send for the review

-Code from your diff is not stored.
-After the review job completes, the diff content exists only in the transient memory of the review worker for the duration of that job.
-It is not written to a database, cache, log file, or object store.
+TriRev does not retain your code.
+After the review job completes, the diff content and any file context exist only in the transient memory of the review worker for the duration of that job.
+They are not written to a database, cache, log file, or object store on our infrastructure.

-What is retained: review metadata - repository name, PR number, delivery ID, timestamp, and job status.
+What is retained on our side: review metadata - repository identifier, PR number, delivery ID, timestamp, and job status.
 This metadata is used for billing metering and incident debugging.
 It does not include code content, file paths from the diff, or comment text.

 GitHub permission scopes requested